Nurturing creative expression

 Middle School Music

 Sixth grade has a general music class throughout the school year and may also elect to be in one of the performing groups: Concert Band, String Ensemble or Choir ($20 music fee for choir).
 Seventh-grade students who are not part of the performing ensembles are required to be in a general music class.
-Eighth-grade students may elect music classes.
+Eighth-grade students may elect to take music classes.

 Mennonite Children's Choir of Lancaster